calebhyun/pickleball-point-analysis/README.md

   frameborder="0"
 ></iframe>

-## Hyperparameter Analysis
+### Hyperparameter Analysis
 One of our stated goals was to figure out how we could change our game based on the most important hyperparameters to our model.

 ## Conclusion
 Pickleball point winners are inherently hard to predict, since it is a binary outcome clouded by hundreds of small choices.
 Our goal was to find

 Strategy 1: As returning team, first 6 shots should be trying to force an error.
-Then, cool off during the 6-12 shots, and once the rally is back at equilibrium, look for winners and speedups.
+Then, cool off during the 6-12 shots, and once the rally is back at equilibrium, look for winners and speedups to catch your opponent off guard.

 Strategy 2: Stack away!

 Strategy 3: Don't be afraid to look for speedups.

 Strategy 4: Drive when you get a weak return.

 Strategy 5: Don't feel forced to dink.